jdn-za/tourradar.local/README.md

 password: tourradar
 ```

-A single https://github.com/jenkinsci/job-dsl-plugin job has been configured to perform elasticsearch garabge colelction every day, removing indices older than 30 days.
+A single https://github.com/jenkinsci/job-dsl-plugin job has been configured to perform elasticsearch garbage collection every day, removing indices older than 30 days.